mozilla-services/socorro/docs/adr/20210819-run-stackwalk-as-subprocess.md

 ### Option 3: run C++ code as a subprocess

-We can compile stackwalk as a command line executable and run it as a subprocess.
+We can compile stackwalker as a command line executable and run it as a subprocess.

 Goods: